 Your bubbles might include screening the view of the neighbor's yard, pathways, new flowerbeds, a patio, and a location for the kids' swing set.
 It may show where you want to plant trees and shrubs, or where you want them removed.

 When you've placed your bubbles in the best spots, make a new, clean, final drawing.
 This is your design concept.
 It should include every decision you've made.
 Each of these bubbles represents one project or phase of your landscape plan.

-By referring to the design concept every time you begin one of the projects, your landscape-layout vision will remain cohesive and the final results will reflect a well-thought-out plan.
+By referring to the design concept every time you begin one of the projects, your landscape layout vision will remain cohesive so that the final results will reflect your well-thought-out plan.